vierda/sphproject/README.md

 This prototype was written using Kotlin, MVVM architecture, Room database, Rx Kotlin and Retrofit.
 Chart was written by using MPAndroidChart.
-User also can search particular company or member by using android SearchView layout.